slightknack/rust-abi-wiki/src/intro/intro.md

 >
 > - @hanna-kruppe, IRLO

+> So, tossing around the term "ABI" hides a world of work.
+And you need to consider ABIs you're not working on to preclude conflicts with the ones you are.
+>
+> - @vomlehn, IRLO

 Although this Wiki serves as a general purpose knowledge-base and proposal silo, any the implications of any final proposals must be fully understood.